tjunghans/tag-input/README.md

 ## Usage

-- Version 2.0
+- Version 2.x
 - Version 1.3 (deprecated)

-### Version 2.0
+### Version 2.x

-The component has been simplified in order to make it reusable in situations where it was not used standalone (eg. with an auto suggester).
-This requires a parent component (below that is `tagInputContainer`) to manage the userInput.
+The `userInput` and `tags` states have been removed in order to make it the componetn reusable in situations where it was used as a child component.
-Previously this was handled in `tag-input`'s own state.
+In order to make use of this component a parent component is required.
+The parent component manages the userInput and tags state.
+It listens to changes and re-renderers the `tag-input`component.
+Have a look at the following example:

 ```javascript
 'use strict';